Cyclopentolate (Into the eye)

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.

-- Your eyes should be dilated within 30 to 60 minutes after using the medicine.
-Your vision will be blurry.
-You should be able to see normally again within 6 to 24 hours.
+- Your eyes should be dilated within 30 to 60 minutes after you use the medicine.

 - Store the medicine at room temperature, away from heat and direct light.

 Drugs and Foods to Avoid